Open-Markets-Initiative/Directory/Organizations/Coinbase/Protocols/OrdersApi.md

-## OrdersApi: Coinbase Order Entry
+## Orders Api: Coinbase Derivatives Sbe Order Entry

-Binary order entry protocol for submitting and managing orders on Coinbase exchange using Sbe encoding.
+Sbe-encoded binary order entry api used by Lead Market Makers to submit, modify, and cancel orders on Coinbase Derivatives with 30 to 80 microsecond round trip quoting.

 ### Overview

-OrdersApi is Coinbase's binary order entry interface providing low-latency order management for digital asset trading.
-The protocol supports new order submission, order cancellation, and order modification using Sbe-encoded messages designed for minimal serialization overhead and deterministic field positioning.
+The Coinbase Derivatives orders api is the binary order entry protocol used by Lead Market Makers to connect to Coinbase Derivatives.
+It is built on Simple Binary Encoding (Sbe) and allows connected firms to send, modify, and cancel their orders in a simplified and efficient manner, with expected latency of 30 to 80 microseconds roundtrip for quoting workflows.

-The protocol handles the full order lifecycle including limit orders, market orders, stop orders, and cancel requests.
-Execution reports provide real-time feedback on order state transitions including acknowledgments, partial fills, complete fills, and rejections.
-The Sbe encoding ensures consistent message sizes and fixed field offsets for efficient encoding and decoding in latency-sensitive trading systems.
+The protocol defines a session layer for authentication and sequence number tracking along with application-level messages for new order submission, order replacement, cancellation, and execution reporting.
+The simplified message set is tuned specifically for the quoting use case where market makers continuously refresh two-sided prices across many instruments.

 ### Transport

-Tcp connections to Coinbase order entry gateways.
-Session establishment and authentication are managed by the companion Session protocol.
-Bidirectional message sequencing supports reliable delivery and recovery.
+Tcp for persistent authenticated sessions carrying order entry, modification, cancellation, and execution report messages between connected firms and Coinbase Derivatives.

 ### Key Characteristics

-- **Sbe encoded** - Fixed-position binary fields for deterministic low-latency serialization
+- **Sbe encoded** - Simple Binary Encoding for fixed-width low-latency parsing
-- **Full order lifecycle** - New orders, modifications, cancellations, and execution reports
+- **Low latency** - 30 to 80 microsecond roundtrip expected for quoting workloads
-- **Multiple order types** - Limit, market, stop, and other order types for digital assets
+- **Market maker tuned** - Message set optimized for continuous two-sided quoting
-- **Execution reports** - Real-time order state transitions and fill notifications
+- **Full order lifecycle** - New, modify, cancel, and execution report messages
-- **Self-trade prevention** - Controls to prevent matching against own resting orders
+- **Session based** - Authenticated Tcp session with sequence number tracking
-- **Digital asset trading** - Order management for cryptocurrency trading pairs on Coinbase
+- **Lead Market Maker** - Primary interface for Coinbase Derivatives liquidity providers